HanFredriksson/Projekt-OS/README.md

 - Which Olympics have been the most successful: A bar chart.

-- Gender distribution among medals: Also, an average of which gender has performed best in different medal types.
-A pie chart.
+- Gender distribution among medals in sports: Also, an average of which gender has performed best in different medal types and participaton in those sports. box and line chart.

 -----------------------------------------------

 Sports (3-4): Swimming, Alpine Skiing, Rowing, Cross Country Skiing

+- How the age spread looks for medal winners. box chart

 - Countries that excel in the sport with the most medals: Box chart.

-- Age distribution for medals: At what ages where they won.
-Possibly add for diffrent medal typs.
-A histogram.
+- Gender participation over time.
+A line chart.

-- Gender distribution among medals: Calculate the averages.
-A pie chart or box chart.
+- Gender distribution among medals: box chart.

 -----------------------------------------------